hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 !!!
 Info

-Depending on how you’re processing the user input upon submission (eg. server-side via form `POST` or client-side using JavaScript) you will need to provide a `name` attribute or a custom `ID` attribute to the field.
-Since the decision on how to process the input data is left to the consumers, we omit these specific arguments in the examples, for sake of simplicity.
+**Examples have been simplified**

+We omit the `name` and `ID` attributes in the examples since processing of the data is the responsibility of the product teams.
 !!!

-There are different possible ways to use the `Form::Checkbox` component: using the "base" variant (essentially just the control itself), using the "field" variant (the control plus label, helper text and error), or using the "group" variant (a list of fields with legend, helper text and error).

-The "field" and "group" ones are the one that likely you will want to use, because they provide – for free and out of the box – a lot of accessibility-related functionalities.
-The "base" one is to be used if and when you need to achieve custom layouts or have special use cases not covered by the other variants.
+There are three ways to use the Checkbox component:

+- `Form::Checkbox::Base` - the base component: the `<input>` control
+- `Form::Checkbox::Field` - the field component: the `<input>` control, with label, helper text, and error messaging (in a wrapping container)
+- `Form::Checkbox::Group` - the group component: a `<legend>` (optional), a list of fields, and error messaging

 {{! ================= }} {{! ===== GROUP ===== }} {{! ================= }}

 ### Form::Checkbox::Group

-The "group" variant of the checkbox component is to be used when there are multiple related choices to make for the user, or a single one that needs to be presented with an extra "legend".
-If there is a single choice with no need for an extra "legend", the "field" variant should be used instead.
+Use `Form::Checkbox::Group` when there are multiple related options to choose from, or a single one that needs to be presented with an extra `Legend`.
+If there’s a single choice and no need for an extra `Legend`, use `Form::Checkbox::Field`.

 The basic invocation creates:

-- a `<fieldset>` container
+- a `<fieldset>` container.
-- a `<legend>` element
+- a `<legend>` element.
-- a list of rendered `<Form::Checkbox::Field>` components
+- a list of rendered `<Form::Checkbox::Field>` components.

-The `@name` argument offers an easy way to provide the same name for all the radio controls in a single place.
+The `@name` argument offers an easy way to provide the same name for all the Checkbox controls in a single place.

 ```handlebars
 <Hds::Form::Checkbox::Group @name="datacenter" as |G|>